-&lt;sup>19There is only one exception to this pattern.
+17There is only one exception to this pattern.
 Due to an unusually low number of subjects who showed up, we ran one of the HC sessions with 20 subjects and we ran the following HC session with 28 subjects, making up for the four missing subjects in the previous session.
 Since HC is a design based on individual decision-making, without any interaction with other subjects, we believe that this shift does not affect the observations for the involved subjects.

-&lt;sup>20We plan to investigate gender differences in reaction to feedback in a companion paper.
+18We plan to investigate gender differences in reaction to feedback in a companion paper.

-&lt;sup>21The student pool on which we draw consists mainly of Czech and Slovak students (see below) with a good command of English.
-However, in 4HR we wanted to have a further control for language since we did not use our own instructions and thus could not design them to be as detailed as in the other three designs.
+19The student pool on which we draw consists mainly of Czech and Slovak students (see below) with a good command of English.
+However, in 4HR we wanted to have a further control for language since we did not use our own instructions and thus were not as detailed as in the other three designs.